Singer Building: Demolition

 Taller buildings continued to be constructed in New York City; by its 50th anniversary in 1958, the Singer Building was only the 16th tallest in the city.
-Singer announced it would sell the building in 1961, and the company moved to 30 Rockefeller Plaza.
+In 1961, Singer announced it would sell the structure and the company moved to 30 Rockefeller Plaza.
 According to property records, Iacovone Rose bought the Singer Building and immediately sold it to Financial Place Inc. Real estate developer William Zeckendorf acquired the building and attempted to convince the New York Stock Exchange (NYSE) to move there.
 The plans failed after the NYSE opted to expand its existing headquarters instead.
 Even so, the construction of the World Trade Center nearby in the mid-1960s caused real-estate values in Lower Manhattan to increase dramatically.
 In 1964, United States Steel bought the Singer and City Investing buildings.
 U.S. Steel planned to demolish the entire block to erect a 50- or 54-story headquarters on the same site.
-Meanwhile, under U.S. Steel's ownership, the Singer Building began to decay.

 The New York City Landmarks Preservation Commission (LPC) was created in 1965, in the wake of several notable buildings in the city having either been demolished or threatened with demolition.
 Although the Singer Building was considered to be one of the most iconic buildings in New York City, the LPC never considered designating it as a landmark, which would have prevented the building's demolition.
 In August 1967, LPC executive director Alan Burnham said that, if the building were to have been made a landmark, the city would have to either find a buyer or acquire the building on its own.
 Sam Roberts later wrote in The New York Times that the Singer Building had been one of the city's notable structures that "weren't considered worth preserving".
 Demolition had commenced by September 1967, despite protests by Architectural Forum magazine and other preservationists, who suggested incorporating the lobby into the U.S. Steel Building.
-A New York Times writer observed in March 1968 that the lobby looked like "a bomb had hit it".
+A writer for The New York Times observed in March 1968 that the lobby looked like "a bomb had hit it".
 The last piece of scrap had been carted away in early 1969, when the Daily News observed: "The Singer fell victim to a malady called progress."